johanbrook/johanbrook.com/src/posts/2012-04-04-device-independency.md

 title: 'Device independency'
 date: '2012-04-04 19:57'
 tags:
     - content
     - iPad
     - iPhone
     - Mobile
     - 'Responsive Web Design'
     - 'device independency'
     - desktop
     - tablet
     - phone
     - apps
 category: 'User Experience'
+slug: device-independency
 ---

 **One thing hit me the other day. **I’ve written about [sync between devices before](http://johanbrook.com/the-internet/sync-safety/ "Sync is about safety"), and now I thought about the actual physical move between them.
 It has sneaked up on me recently: how we use multiple devices more frequently these days.
 What’s interesting is how the software inside adapts to it.